 A good-sized room and cleaned every few days.
-A good-sized room and cleaned every few days.
 Large communal deck off the room, AC and private bathroom with hot water included.
-Wi-fi is better out on deck and not good in room.
-The included room-price breakfast is very good (select from 4 choices) with coffee, tea or juice, and a big plate of fresh fruit.
+Wi-fi is better out on deck than in the room.
+Breakfast is included and delicious (select from 4 choices) with coffee, tea or juice, and a big plate of fresh fruit.

-- Lock up anything you don’t want to lose as I lost my woven bracelet due to my being remiss.
+- Lock up anything you don’t want to lose.
+I lost my precious woven bracelet.
 I left this on the dresser and only noticed it missing on our departure day.
 Although it wasn’t worth a lot of money, it was a gift and keepsake from Pakse.
 When I brought this up with the English-speaking owner’s son, he asked the cleaners and apparently one had seen it there a few days before (weird to mention this).
-I questioned it again before leaving but he brushed it off as it didn’t matter; it appears the temptation was a little too great for one of the cleaners.
+I questioned it again before leaving but he brushed it off as it didn’t matter.
+Temptation was a little too great for one of the cleaners.

-- Only discovered the second issue once it was too late and well on the road to Cambodia; bought the bus tickets from Pon’s and what the owner promised is not what we got for our money.
-A ‘take the money and run’ saga.
-Whatever you do, buy tickets for the direct bus, which handles border crossings.
-I believe the Tourism office at Don Khong is the better place to book your direct tickets.
+- Discovered the second issue too late and well on the road to Cambodia.
+Bought the bus tickets from Pon’s.
+What was promised is not what we got for our money.
+A take the money and run situation.
+Buy tickets for the direct bus, which handles border crossings from the Tourism office at Don Khong, as it is the better place to book your ticket.

 - Pon’s River Guest House restaurant – offers good local food at reasonable prices.
 The ambiance is what sells this restaurant as it’s overlooking the Mekong and you can laze whilst sipping on a cool fresh fruit juice or alcoholic.

-- A couple of doors down from Pon’s on the river side (sorry, didn’t write down the name), there’s a better and cheaper restaurant.
+- A couple of doors down from Pon’s on the river side (sorry, don’t remember the name), there’s a better and cheaper restaurant.
 The quality of the local food is very good and this seems to be run by mostly women.

 A few tiny house-front shops dot the main dirt road in this village as there are in one street back from the river with other restaurants.
 You can buy basic supplies from these shops.